learn-co-curriculum/phase-3-hashketball/README.md

    that have friendly human-names.
 Wrap basic (or "First Order") methods into methods that do more ("Nth Order") and are human-brain-friendly (`list_snacks`)
-3. Be flexible; work from what you have to where you want to go; or, work backwards; or, make a midpoint between what you have and what you need to have
+3. Be flexible; work from what you have to where you want to go; or, work backward; or, make a midpoint between what you have and what you need to have

 While you might have seen this pattern with simple nested data structure work,